common name: reniform nematode

-In Florida, reniform nematodes are especially common in southern counties, Dade and Monroe, where Rockdale soils in this area favor the reniform nematode population development.
+In Florida, reniform nematodes are especially common in the southernmost counties, Miami-Dade and Monroe, where Rockdale soils favor reniform nematode population development.
 Reniform nematodes are also common in the northwestern counties of Florida (Panhandle region), from Jefferson to Santa Rosa, especially in the cotton production area with heavier soils such as sandy loam, sandy clay and clay loam (Kinloch and Sprenkel 1994).

-At least 314 plant species are host to reniform nematodes.
+At least 314 plant species can act as hosts to reniform nematodes.
 Among them, cotton, cowpea, soybean, pineapple, tea and various vegetables are the most common hosts.
 A list of hosts and nonhosts for reniform nematode was recently published by Robinson et al. (1997).
 Many weed and ornamental hosts to reniform nematode in Florida have been reported by Inserra et al. (1989, 1994a, b).
-In south Florida, sweet potato, papaya, and several edible aroids are excellent host to reniform nematodes, and the reniform nematode was associated with several kinds of tropical fruit trees (McSorley 1980; McSorley et al. 1982, 1983).
+In southern Florida, sweet potato, papaya, and several edible aroids are excellent hosts to reniform nematodes.
+The reniform nematode was also associated with several kinds of tropical fruit trees (McSorley 1980; McSorley et al. 1982, 1983).

 Figure 3.
-Male and young female of reniform nematode, Rotylenchulus reniformis Linford & Oliveira, stages typically found in soil.
+Male and young female of the reniform nematode, Rotylenchulus reniformis Linford & Oliveira.
+These are the stages typically found in soil.
 Female has a strong stylet (needle-shaped mouthpart).
 Male (curved specimen) has a weak stylet and a spicule (at posterior) for insemination.
 Photograph by Koon-Hui Wang, University of Florida.

 Figure 4.
 Reniform nematode, Rotylenchulus reniformis Linford & Oliveira, tightly coiled to undergo anhydrobiosis under drought conditions.
 Photograph by Koon-Hui Wang, University of Florida.

-The average body length is about 0.34 to 0.42mm for juveniles and males, and 0.38 to 0.52 for mature female nematodes.
-Rest in a C shape when killed by heat.
+The average body length is about 0.34 to 0.42 mm for juveniles and males, and 0.38 to 0.52 mm for mature female nematodes.
+Nematodes rest in a C shape when killed by heat.
 The lip region of the young female is not offset, and the cephalic framework is conspicuous.
-The stylet, 16 to 21 µm long, is of moderate strength with small rounded knob.
-The dorsal gland orifice is more than one-half the stylet length posterior to the base of stylet knobs.
-The basal glands overlap the intestine laterally, or less often ventrally.
+The stylet is16 to 21 µm long and of moderate strength with a small rounded knob.
+The dorsal gland orifice is more than one-half the stylet length and is posterior to the base of the stylet knobs.
+The basal glands overlap the intestine laterally or, less often, ventrally.
 The vulva is post-median (V>63%).
 The female reproductive system is amphidelphic with two flexures in immature females and highly convoluted in mature females.
-The female tail is usually more than twice the anal body diameter.
+The female tail is usually more than twice the length of the anal body diameter.
 The juvenile tail tapers to a narrow, rounded terminus with about 20 to 24 annules.
-Phasmids are porelike, about the body width or less behind anus.
+Phasmids are porelike, about the body width or less, behind the anus.
 Males have weak stylets and stylet knobs, a reduced esophagus, and an indistinct median bulb and valve.
 Caudal alae are adanal.
-The lateral field of males, young females, and juveniles has four incisures which are not areolated (Mai and Mullin 1996).
+The lateral field of males, young females, and juveniles has four incisures that are not areolated (Mai and Mullin 1996).

-No cotton and pineapple cultivars are resistant to reniform nematodes.
-Tolerant cotton breeding lines to reniform nematode had been developed.
-Soybean cultivars 'Peking', 'Dyer', 'Custer', and 'Pickett' are highly resistant to reniform nematode (Rebois et al. 1970).
+No cotton or pineapple cultivars are resistant to reniform nematodes.
+However, cotton breeding lines tolerant of reniform nematodes have been developed.
+Soybean cultivars Peking, Dyer, Custer, and Pickett are highly resistant to reniform nematode (Rebois et al. 1970).
 Certain tomato cultivars are resistant to this nematode (Balsubramanian and Ramakrishnan 1983).

 Crop rotation with resistant or immune plant species is recommended.
 These include mustard (Brassica nigra), oats, rhodesgrass (Chloris gayana), onion, sugarcane, and sun hemp (Crotalaria juncea) (Robinson et al. 1997, Caswell et al. 1991).
 Pineapple is rotated with sugarcane or pagolagrass in Puerto Rico (Roman 1964).
 Sorghum, maize and reniform nematode resistant soybeans are recommended as rotation crops for cotton (Starr and Page 1990).

 Areas free of reniform nematode impose regulation against this nematode.
 Chile and Switzerland are among the countries that have quarantine against reniform nematode.
-In the United States, Arizona, California and New Mexico restrict reniform nematode to protect their cotton industries.
-The ornamental industries of southern Florida and Hawaii are adversely affected by this regulation when the plant shipments are contaminated with reniform nematode.
-Therefore, expensive sanitation practices and the use of clean materials are required for ornamental plant nurseries.
+The United States, Arizona, California and New Mexico restrict possible importation of reniform nematode to protect their cotton industries.
+Due to this regulation, the ornamental industries of southern Florida and Hawaii must undergo extensive sanitation of their plants and facilities to be sure they are not exporting plants contaminated with reniform nematode.

 - Apt W Jr. 1976.
 Survival of reniform nematode in desiccated soils.
 Journal of Nematology 8: 278 (Abstract).